ASSilvi/christoff/src/pages/about/index.md

 templateKey: about-page
 title: About us
 ---
-All-Stars Silviculture is a small company with a big portfolio.
+All-Stars Silviculture Ltd is a small company with a big portfolio.
 Our clientele includes Canoe Forest Products, Ministry of Forests, BCTS, Interfor, Tolko, Louisiana-Pacific, Downie Timber, Lakeside Timber, FFT, West Fraser Timber, Community Forests, and private Woodlots.
 We are based in Enderby, BC, and have been in operation since 2005.

-Our tree planting season starts mid-April and continues until late-July.
-Brushing starts in June and finish late-October.
+Our field season starts mid-April and continues until late-October.
+Planting generally finishes late-July, whereas brushing continues till snowfall.
 Slash burning extends into December.
 In total we offer the option of 6-8 months of continuous work.

 ![a treeplanter](/img/chrisplanter.jpg)